boldare/boldare-tech/content/posts/2018-11-05_naming-sass-color-variables.md

 # Introduction

-Sass is great tool, besides many great features, it gives us ability to declare a custom variables and use it across the project.
+Sass is a great tool, besides many great features, it gives us the ability to declare custom variables and use it across the project.
 One of the basic use of variables in stylesheets are the colors in our application.
 There are many ways to implement this, however not all stand the test of time.
-In this short post I will show you my personal approach which I used in a few projects and it worked pretty well.
+In this short post, I will show you my personal approach which I used in a few projects and it worked pretty well.

 # Problem

-When we start a new project, we tend to start small and we usually forget about scalability of our variables or maps.
+When we start a new project, we tend to start small and we usually forget about the scalability of our variables or maps.
-The most common use case which I spot in projects, is that we name colors as they are represented visually by the name of primary color.
+The most common use case which I spot in projects is that we name colors as they are represented visually by the name of a primary color.

 ```css
 $blue: #2B42E9;